debbynirwan/planning_sat/README.md

 AI Planning as Satisfiability

 ## About
 This library implements Planning as Satisfiability that can be used to solve STRIPS-like AI Planning Problems using PDDL.
-When passed the domain and problem representations in PDDL, the library returns Solution Plan if any.
+When passed the domain and problem representations in PDDL, the library returns Satisfiability and the model if it is satisfiable and None otherwise.

 ## Documentation
 If you are interested in understanding the details, please read my post